Bonus Download: Before diving into this post, make sure you grab my free Landscape Painting Starter Kit.

 Intricate Brushwork and Detail

-This is a very busy composition which features intricate brushwork and detail.
+This is a very busy composition that features intricate brushwork and detail.
 But there are some areas where there is not much going on, like the blue of the sky and the river.
 These quiet areas provide some breathing room between the more detailed areas.

 Tip: Painting (and life in general) is all about balance.
 Complex and detailed areas need simple and plain areas, just as much as red needs green, or as light needs shadow.